Somanathan-R/CompilerDesign/README.md

 # CompilerDesign
-a respository that contains compiler design expts
+a respository that contains compiler design experiments